VHS is not selling the aircraft.

 Investment Thesis

 Future eVTOL operations will not scale on open airspace.
 The bottleneck will be access — entry and exit above vertiports.
-VHS owns that bottleneck as a coordination and visibility layer, independent of aircraft manufacturers.
+VHS focuses on that bottleneck as a coordination and visibility layer, independent of aircraft manufacturers.

 Why Now